AarhusCosmology/concept1.0-data/README.md

 ### Keeping this Git repository sane
-If you clone this repository and regenerate the figures, Git will claim that the PDF figures have changed:
+If you clone this repository and regenerate the figures, Git will claim that these have changed:
 ```bash
 python=/path/to/python make
 git status
 ```
-However (unless something has gone wrong), only the meta data inside the PDFs have changed:
+However (unless something has gone wrong), only the meta data inside these PDFs will have changed:
 ```bash
 git diff --text figure/*
 ```